 - You can buy, sell, and/or flip real estate without losing the tax-deferred status of your self-directed IRA

 - Higher level of involvement: You are responsible for maintaining and monitoring the property itself

 - Lack of diversification: If you don’t have enough funds to own a range of properties, you can’t build a diverse portfolio

 - Liquidity concerns: It’s hard to access your cash when it’s tied up in real estate

-There are certain IRS rules to keep in mind when considering investing in real estate.
+The Internal Revenue Service (IRS) has certain rules to keep in mind when considering investing in real estate.